JsIqbal/Docker-B1/docker-comand.md

 - `$`: Normal user prompt
 - `touch filename`: Creates a new file in Linux
 - `cd ..`: Goes back to the previous folder
+- `docker exec -it <redis_container_name_or_id> redis-cli FLUSHALL` : This command will connect to the Redis server within the container and remove all data.
+The container will continue running with an empty Redis database.